Heavy Manufacturing of Power Plants

 National Thermal Power Corporation (NTPC) plans to diversify into nuclear power, and has formed joint ventures in heavy engineering with BHEL and Bharat Forge.
 It is also creating a joint venture with NPCIL and BHEL to sell 220 MWe PHWR units abroad.

-Since 1975 Areva's Chalon/St. Marcel facility, also part of the Burgundy Nuclear Partnership grouping, has produced steam generators and pressure vessels up to 500 tonnes for all the French power reactors as well as exports - some 76 pressure vessels and vessel heads, 63 replacement heads, and 292 steam generators, including those for Olkiluoto 3 and Taishan 1 EPRs.
+Since 1975 Areva's Chalon St. Marcel facility, part of the Burgundy Nuclear Partnership grouping, has produced steam generators and pressure vessels up to 500 tonnes for all the French power reactors as well as exports – some 76 original pressure vessels and vessel heads, 74 replacement heads, 330 original steam generators and over 86 replacement steam generators (to mid-2015), including those for Olkiluoto 3 and Taishan 1 EPRs, and Prairie Island in USA (in 2013).
 In April 2009 Areva announced that it planned to almost double the capacity of the plant for heavy components, from 1.7 to 2.7 EPR sets of equipment per year.

 The UK's Sheffield Forgemasters International, founded in the 1750s and subject to a management buyout in 2005, is the only UK company with ASME N-stamp accreditation.
 It has a 10,000 tonne press which takes 300 tonne ingots, and had finalised £170 million financing to install a 15,000 tonne forging press to handle 500 tonne ingots.
 After long negotiation, the UK government agreed to lend £80 million, Westinghouse offered about £50 million in advance payments, and the last £20 million came from bank loans.
 The press was expected to be commissioned in 2013, and would have enabled the company to manufacture all heavy components for EPR and AP1000 reactors, but the new UK government in June 2010 cancelled the loan arrangement and the prospect is now uncertain.